glennsl/reason-react-quick-start/quick-start.md

 };
 ```

-This is significanlty less code, and for really small components this is sometimes convenient, but most often you'll want the magical convenience.
+This is significanlty less code, and for tiny components this is sometimes a convenient trick, but most often you'll want all the magical convenience.
 Both components can be used like this:

 ```reason
 ReactDOMRe.render